 Setting up a Spooktacular Savings event allows you to get hands-on with your crafty side.
 Ideally, your displays will serve as pin-spiration for shop-goers.
 You may even find a way to make an event out of it by temporarily hosting a creative class after hours.

 As the temperatures turn, people will be looking for indoor social opportunities.
 So, give them a reason to linger in your space (and impulse shop).

 - Eat me.
 Drink me.
 Make me.
 Try to turn your windows into a call-to-action.
 If you make some cute, custom pumpkins, add a sign telling them to come inside for a tutorial.
 You can offer a simple step-by-step handout or an interactive hands-on session.

 - Go low-key viral by taking a risk.
 Mark down an item to a drastic discount and post it online with a funny pun like “This price is killing us!”
 The likes and comments will boost visibility, ultimately leading to more traffic.

 - Team up with a local event to expand your audience.
 Your Spooktacular Savings can piggyback on a local festival, haunted house, or school fundraiser.
 Not only will you garner community goodwill but also, you get exposure to a different crowd.

 As you’re planning your markdowns, remember that October becomes the best preview for the post-Thanksgiving retail apocalypse.
 Help people discover you before the shopping rush.
 Then, you’ll be top-of-mind and first-in-line for their Christmas shopping.

 Just click on each of these images to download.
 You don’t need to credit me.
 Just tell your friends about this resource.

 Share and Follow

 Feel free to let me know if you found these files useful.
 I love seeing what people do to market their business.
-Just leave a note in the comments below.
 Make sure you don’t mix the next free download by following me on Instagram @verdera.me.